-The purpose of the development projects is to support actors in the dissemination of good practices or in the development and implementation of new operating approaches.
-Discretionary government grants are used as the funding instrument.
+The purpose of the development projects was to support actors in the dissemination of good practices or in the development and implementation of new operating approaches.
+Discretionary government grants were used as the funding instrument.

-In the development projects, art and cultural services can be produced by professional artists and groups of artists, third-sector actors, companies as well as art and cultural institutions.
-The application and selection process of the development projects is the responsibility of the Arts Promotion Centre Finland.
+In the development projects, art and cultural services were produced by professional artists and groups of artists, third-sector actors, companies as well as art and cultural institutions.
+The application and selection process of the development projects was the responsibility of the Arts Promotion Centre Finland.

 In 2016, funding was provided in two application rounds.

 - Projects of the first application round (in Finnish) (press release 2 June 2016)

 - Projects of the second application round (in Finnish) (press release 20 January 2017)

 Support association for PiiPoo centre for art and culture €155,000

 The %TAIDETTA (‘%ART’) project is a joint project involving a total of 14 parties operating in the health and social services sector and the culture sector, which aims to develop and pilot sustainable and replicable models for implementing artistic and cultural activities through cooperation between the two sectors and to model their regional cooperation.
 The project is divided into the partners’ joint development work and action research.

 Project activities make use of diverse participatory art methods and a wide variety of arts (including music, dance, circus, theatre and visual arts).
 Artistic and cultural activities are carried out in a participant-centred manner in different operating environments, including participants’ living environments and cultural institutions.
 The project is a continuation of the TEIJO project, which involved making art and participation.